Flight-Free-UK/flight_free_uk_website/source/posts/how-to-travel-with-a-wheelchair.html.markdown

 Book your ticket at [Eurostar.com](https://www.eurostar.com/uk-en).
 Choose your route and date in the planner, then select ‘wheelchair user’ from the drop-down menu.
 You can book for your companion at the same time.

-NB: once you’re booked your ticket, you need to book assistance separately.
+NB: once you’re booked your ticket, you need to book assistance separately, which you can do [here](https://www.eurostar.com/uk-en/travel-info/travel-planning/accessibility/how-to-book-assistance).
 Eurostar recommends doing this at least 24 hours before travelling.
-Go to <https://www.eurostar.com/uk-en/travel-info/travel-planning/accessibility/how-to-book-assistance> You can turn up on the day, and about 20% of people do this, and they can help, although it’s obviously better if you can plan in advance.
+It is possible to just turn up on the day (about 20% of people do this), although it’s obviously better if you can plan in advance.

-There’s a specialist team in-house at St Pancras station that will help you.
+There’s a specialist accessibility team in-house at St Pancras station that will help you.

-Specifications for dimensions and weight of wheelchair: 70cmx120cmx250g (including weight of traveller).
-If you need to travel with extra equipment such as a hoist and walker and oxygen tank, you can enquire with the team and they’ll let you know what they can accommodate.
+E﻿urostar can accommodate wheelchairs measuring 70cm x 120cm, weighing 250g (including weight of traveller).
+If you are travelling with a different type of wheelchair, or need to travel with extra equipment such as a hoist and walker and oxygen tank, you can enquire with the team and they’ll let you know what they can accommodate.
 There’s no charge for extra equipment, but there’s a weight limit because of manual handling.

-**Onwards travel**
+##### **Onwards travel**

 Eurostar is the easy bit.
 What if you need to continue your journey on another train?